laanayabdrzak/Mobile-Application-Architecture/README.md

-# Mobile-Application-Architecture
+# Mobile Application Architecture

-Broadly, there are two categories of mobile apps available:
+Broadly, there are **two categories** of mobile apps available:

  **View-heavy data-driven**